pawel21/PyLabDevice-PyBuilder/README.md

-This is program to communicate with laboratory device with use standard SCPI.
+This is program to communicate with laboratory device which use standard SCPI.
 Structure and Build is base on PyBuilder.
 In order to use it, you should:

 ### Create virtual environment: